 2. The self-renunciation of Jesus receives universal government as its reward.
-He obtained as a gift the dominion over mankind : Glorify Thy Son, that Thy Son also may glorify Thee: as Thou hast given Him power over all flesh, that He should give eternal life to as many as Thou hast given Him.
-But He also received the mediatorial government of the universe : Wherefore God also hath highly Phil. ii.
-9. exulted Him, and given Him a name which is above every name.
-Whether or not the virtue of His passion extended to other worlds. certainly its reward and honour extends to them.
+He obtained as a gift the dominion over mankind: Glorify Thy Son, that Thy Son also may glorify Thee: as Thou hast given Him power over all flesh, that He should give eternal life to as many as Thou hast given Him.
+1 But He also received the mediatorial government of the universe: Wherefore God also hath highly exalted Him, and given Him the name which is above every name.
+2 Whether or not the virtue of His passion extended to other worlds, certainly its reward and honor extends to them